nuitrcs/github-reu/README.md

 # github-reu

-Scott Coughlin loves the Vikings and Wolves.
+Scott Coughlin loves the Vikings and always the Wolves.
 Roxana loves the Illini.
 Maria loves the Eagles.